CodeYourFuture/The-Piscine/Project-Music-Data/README.md

 5. What song did the user listen to the most times in a row (i.e. without any other song being listened to in between)?
 How many times was it listened to?
 6. Are there any songs that the user listened to every day between the first day that user listened to any songs and the last day that user listened to any songs?
 If the answer is yes, you should show which one(s).
 If the answer is no, you should not show anything about this question.
 7. What were the user's top three genres to listen to by number of listens?

+## Supplied scaffolding

+In addition to `data.js`, we have supplied a few sample files in the repo to demonstrate how you can define functions in one file and use them from another file.
+Feel free to use these files in your solution if you want, or to just use them for inspiration for your own solution.

+Note that when running locally, in order to open a web page which uses modules, you must serve the directory over HTTP e.g. with https://www.npmjs.com/package/http-server - you can't open the `index.html` file using a `file://` URL.

 ## Rubric